quickjp2/widget-dev-environment/README.md

 Scripts used: geminstall.sh

 Assumptions:
-OS is Ubuntu 14.04 32bit on a virtual machine with 1GB of ram and 20GB of disk RVM is already installed
+-OS is Ubuntu 14.04 32bit on a virtual machine with 1GB of ram and 20GB of disk

+-RVM is already installed

-Script is run inside the local git directory
+-Script is run inside the local git directory

-A gemset is not pre-created
+-A gemset is not pre-created

+-ruby-2.1.5 is installed